athoug/100-days-of-code/r1-log.md

 Went over the "write faster code" section of the Udacity curriculim.
 Also worked on the "Build a Portdolio" project here's a link to the repo [Udacity-Project-Portfolio](https://github.com/athoug/Udacity-Project-Portfolio)

+### R1D4: March 12 Tuesday

+It's all about responsive design today.
+So I went over two modules in the front-end degree that discussed "why responsivness" and "starting small".
+I also got my code review for the project and never have I felt this happy!
+The comments were amazing and so encouraging.
+I also went over the "getting to know CSS" chapter of [shay Howe's](https://learn.shayhowe.com/) website.
+I just need to remind myself slow and steady wins be pacient.